rubymonsters/ruby-for-beginners/source/07-variables/02-right_goes_first.md

 # Things on the right go first

+One last thing that is worth mentioning about variables:

 Just as in traffic (well, at least in
 [most parts of the world](https://en.wikipedia.org/wiki/Right-_and_left-hand_traffic)), things on the right side go first :)